Yusifx1/e621-scripts/README.md

 For command line usage (new seperate scripts and e621downloader-cl only):

-bash "script" "id/shortname or tags" if you want change parametrs add "yes/no"
+bash "script" "id/shortname or tags" if you want change parametrs add "download parametrs dump/download/both" and "yes/no"

 # Examples

-bash pool.sh 19197 yes - this download pool 19197 with dwo mode on (dwo=yes).
+bash pool.sh 19197 download yes - this download pool 19197 with dwo mode on (dwo=yes).
 (NSFW) In this comic you should turn dwo to yes if you want rename with pool order.

-bash set.sh envseries - this download set shortnamed "envseries" (id is 20313) with default mode (sc=no)
+bash set.sh envseries both - this download set shortnamed "envseries" (id is 20313) with default mode (sc=no) and dump url to txt

-bash tagdownloader.sh furry+hat+-dragon+cute dump=no - this will download posts with furry, hat, cute and without dragon tags.
+bash tagdownloader.sh furry+hat+-dragon+cute dump - this will only dump posts url with furry, hat, cute and without dragon tags to txt.

 +add tag
 -exclude added tag

 # Parametrs

+dump - three mode:dump-dump link with order to txt, download-only download, both-dump link and download.

 For pools: